Importance of Nutrition before, during and post pregnancy

 Mild to moderate exercise is recommended and well tolerated.

-Therefore, health care during pregnancy can be defined as a multifaceted program involving timely medical visits, prenatal testing and screening for infections and certain genetic medical conditions where appropriate, managing any existing maternal illnesses, adequate nutrition and exercise, and taking any other special considerations necessary and important for ensuring a healthy pregnancy outcome.
+Therefore, health care during pregnancy can be defined as a multifaceted program involving timely medical visits, prenatal testing and screening for infections and certain genetic medical conditions where appropriate, managing any existing maternal illnesses, recommending the right pregnancy diet and exercise, and taking any other special considerations necessary and important for ensuring a healthy pregnancy outcome.

 Importance of Postpartum and postnatal care